BOOKS & ARTICLES

-Book: The Normals: A Shadow History of Human Experiment (in preparation)
+Book: The Normals: A Shadow History of Human Experiment (under contract)

 Between 1954 and 1995, thousands of healthy American citizens volunteered to serve as “guinea pigs” in medical experiments at the US National Institutes of Health in Bethesda, Maryland.
 These “normal control” research subjects moved for several years, months or weeks to live inside the NIH research hospital, called the Clinical Center.
 Throughout the United States, private non-profit organizations — including churches, colleges, labor unions, civic groups, and federal prisons — signed contracts with NIH to send their members to the NIH Clinical Center for experiments.
 The Normals: A Shadow History of Human Experiment will tell their story.
 Since 2010, Laura Stark has collected more than 100 oral histories, as well as photographs, letters, diaries, and other memorabilia of the period, from the former “normal control” research subjects — as well as from the NIH scientists who experimented with them, and from the staff members of the organizations that coordinated the moves of their parishioners, students, beneficiaries, and wards to the Clinical Center.
 By pairing this new “vernacular archive” with materials from conventional archival collections, the book documents the experiences of research participants, sheds new light on the broad landscape that cultivated postwar medicine, and connects the field of medicine to religion, higher education, organized labor, and the judicial system in postwar, global America.